BossBabes: Controversy

 While media critics and influencers initially praised and promoted the series, BossBabes has become the subject of criticism on social media.
 Most criticism was aimed at Iyia Liu and problems surrounding her dessert delivery company, Celebration Box, which was under investigation by the Commerce Commission for possibly violating the Fair Trading Act.

 Iyia Liu was also featured in an investigation into money laundering by the National Business Review and Auckland blogger Alex Janssen, citing Liu's financial ties to a defunct property scheme, called Future Living, run by her mother and controversial developer, Dan "Robert" McEwan.
 As a result of the investigation, Iyia Liu's ties to the alleged pyramid scheme were exposed, linking her to a series of corporate registrations and investments through a personal family trust, which included the purchase and a mortgage for property in the affluent rural community of Coatesville.
-The suspect property, a partly built mansion, was featured by 1 News and other news outlets in 2018 as her second mansion, despite records showing that she only owned the Coatesville property that is under construction.
+The suspect property, a partly built mansion, was featured by 1News and other news outlets in 2018 as her second mansion, despite records showing that she only owned the Coatesville property that is under construction.

 National Business Review journalist, Calida Stuart-Menteath, won New Zealand Business Journalist of 2019 at the Voyager Media Awards because her investigation into Iyia Liu "provided important and highly relevant context about her family connections."

 During filming of the second season of BossBabes, Liu founded a new company Tidal Hair which drew questions over its suspiciously high follower count upon launch.
 As a result, Tidal Hair's Instagram page was terminated in February 2020, but was later reactivated.